Peashooter8890/theographic-contribution/docs/documentation/json-fields-documentation.md

 - `createdTime` - An ISO 8601/RFC 3339 formatted timestamp (e.g., `2018-06-01T13:12:45.000Z`)
 - `fields` - A nested object containing entity-specific data

-This documentation focuses exclusively on the fields contained within the `fields` object.
-Each section below corresponds to a specific JSON file, detailing its field names, data types, and relationships with other JSON files.
+This documentation focuses exclusively on the fields within the `fields` object.
+Each section below corresponds to a specific JSON file and details its field names, data types, and relationships with other JSON files.
+Additionally, each section includes a sample JSON entity from real data to illustrate the structure in practice.
+Note that sample entities may not contain all possible fields, and some long text values or arrays have been truncated for conciseness.

 ## Books
 This table contains high-level metadata for each of the 66 books in the Protestant Bible canon.
 It includes various naming conventions (e.g. `osisName`, `bookName`, `shortName`), canonical divisions (`testament`, `bookDiv`), and structural information like chapter and verse counts.
 It also serves as a sort of central hub, linking to the chapters, verses, writers, people, and places associated with each book.